AMC Ambassador: 1973

 The SST models were dropped from the line, as all 1973 Ambassadors now came in one high-level "Brougham" trim.
 Ten popular items, including an AM radio, power disc brakes, tinted glass, and whitewall tires were added to the already extensive standard equipment list that included air conditioning, V8 engine, and automatic transmission.
 The Ambassador line "maintains its reputation as one of the industry's most completely equipped cars".
 Multiple improvements in quality were designed to reinforce the new "Extended Buyer Protection Plan" exclusive to AMC cars that provided complete maintenance coverage for two years or 24000 mi.
 The automaker's marketing campaign shifted to stress quality in a "we back them better because we build them better" advertising with particular emphasis into the Hornet, Matador and Gremlin promotion, while the Ambassador received individual support with the tagline "you get standard equipment, the luxuries you'd normally have to pay extra for."
-Model year production for AMC increased 25 percent, outperforming the industry average production increase by 75 percent, with only a slightly changed product in the showrooms.

 In range rationalization to a single trim available in two-door hardtop, four-door sedan, and station wagon body versions, the styling changes for the 1973 Ambassadors were minimal.
 Heftier front and rear bumpers were included to comply with new U.S. National Highway Traffic Safety Administration (NHTSA) regulations that required all passenger cars to withstand a 5 mph front and a 2.5 mph rear impacts without damage to the engine, lights, and safety equipment.
 Ambassadors complied with the regulation by incorporating a stronger front bumper equipped with self-restoring telescoping shock absorbers.
 Designed to "give" as much as 3.5 in, it jutted slightly forward from the front fascia and incorporated flexible trim matching the body paint.
 This bumper also featured a more prominent horizontal rubber guard at its upper portion near the grille, thus eliminating the need for a pair of vertical chrome bumper guards that were optional before.
 The grille gained heavier horizontal bars, and headlight bezels took on blackout trim in their recessed portions.
 The rear bumper gained vertical black rubber bumper guards, replacing a pair of similar and previously optional chrome bumper guards.
 The taillight panel on sedans and hardtops also got a blackout surround and now held four rectangular lenses each trimmed with a three-by-four grid overlay, the outer and inner lenses separated by the backup lamps and the two inner ones separated by the Ambassador eagle-and-shield emblem.
 Finally, the woodgrain paneling on station wagons was moved below the side moldings.

-Ambassador sales had remained steady since 1970, despite the lack of major changes to the vehicle.
+Model year production for AMC increased 25%, outperforming the industry average production increase by 75%, with only a slightly changed product in the showrooms.